sncf-connect-tech/hesperides-jenkins-lib/CONTRIBUTING.md

 and install your [development environment](#development-environment).
 3. Write some code !
 4. Commit and push your changes on your forked repo, ideally on a specific branch and not on `master` (to allow you to work on different issues in parallel).
-During this step, the [pre-commit hooks](#pre-commit-hooks) should be executed to detect some issues before you commit.
+During this step, the [continuous integration](#continuous-integration) checks will be executed to detect issues before your code is merged.
 5. [Create a pull request](https://help.github.com/articles/creating-a-pull-request/), and make sure the [Travis CI & Circle CI](#continuous-integration) builds pass.
 Then mention in the related issue that you created this PR, and ask for a [code review](#code-review).
 6. It is very likely you will be asked to make some minor changes: simply add commits in your branch on your forked repo,